*Application Period will be July 15th- August 15th*

 Shiawassee NWR DMU 273 Hunt Area 3 Air Photo Map (PDF file - 1.6MB).

 Youths less than 14 are restricted to archery-only hunting.
 Youth 10-16 must be accompanied by an adult 18 years or older.
 Youth less than 10 that are hunting under the Mentored Youth Hunting License must be accompanied by an adult 21 years of age or older.
 An adult accompanying a youth cannot possess or carry a firearm or bow and does not need a deer hunting license.
 Youth’s parent/guardian must be listed as partner.
 Youth hunters must have their hunter safety card.
-Mentors are available upon request (please contact Shiawassee NWR if selected for this hunt and require a mentor).
+Mentors are available upon request (please contact Vicki Kennedy or Steve MacAlpine if Mentor is needed...
+See Below).

 2015 Refuge Goose Hunting: October 10th, 2015 - November 12th, 2015